amazon-archives/serverless-image-resizing/README.md

 	You can find the BucketWebsiteUrl in the table of outputs displayed on a successful invocation of the deploy script.

+**Note:** If you create the Lambda function yourself, make sure to select Node.js version 4.3.

 ## License

 This reference architecture sample is [licensed][license] under Apache 2.0.